hivesolutions/netius/doc/advanced.md

 ## Python 3

-The migration to Python 3 is not easy and as such a compatability layer was created under the name of [legacy.py](../src/netius/base/legacy.py).
-This file should be the primary source of functionality related with the compatability between Python 2 and Python 3 and all the code regarding the transition should be store there and used from there.
+The migration to Python 3 is not easy and as such a compatibility layer was created under the name of [legacy.py](../src/netius/base/legacy.py).
+This file should be the primary source of functionality related with the compatibility between Python 2 and Python 3 and all the code regarding the transition should be store there and used from there.

 ### WSGI

-WSGI specification is specialy problematic regarding the Python 3 unicode vs bytes problem and a common specification for how to solve this is still pending, please refer to the links section for more information regarding problems and solutions for Python 3 and WSGI.
+WSGI specification is specially problematic regarding the Python 3 unicode vs bytes problem and a common specification for how to solve this is still pending, please refer to the links section for more information regarding problems and solutions for Python 3 and WSGI.